Sarcasm/irony-mode/README.md

 # Plugins

-To enable one plugin call `(irony-enable 'plugin-name)`, to enable more than one plugin at once call the same function with a list `(irony-enable '(plugin-1 plugin-2))`.
+To enable a plugin call `(irony-enable 'plugin-name)`.
+To enable more than one plugin at once call the same function with a list `(irony-enable '(plugin-1 plugin-2))`.

 ## Auto Complete